petermsiegel/F-string-APL/README.md

 - **Text fields**, expressions that can generate multiline Unicode text, using the sequence `` `◇ `` (**backtick** + **statement separator**³) to generate a newline (<small>**⎕UCS&nbsp;13**</small>);

-- **Code fields**, allowing users to evaluate and display APL arrays in the user environment, arrays passed as **∆F** arguments, as well as arbitrary APL expressions based on full multi-statement⁴ dfn logic; each **Code field** must return a value, simple or otherwise, which will be aligned and catenated with other fields and returned from **∆F**;
+- **Code fields**, allowing users to evaluate and display APL arrays in the user environment, arrays passed as **∆F** arguments, as well as arbitrary APL expressions based on full multi-statement⁴ dfn logic; each **Code field** must return a value, simple or otherwise, which will be catenated with other fields and returned from **∆F**;

   **Code fields** also provide a number of concise, convenient extensions, such as: